-The District's CIP was approved by our Board in late 2011.
+The District's CIP was approved by our Board in late 2011 and updated and approved in early 2018.
 The CIP establishes a policy framework to identify and prioritize necessary capital improvement and replacement projects on the regional water system.
 It is a multi-year planning instrument intended to identify projects that will ensure the regional system reliably meets our communities' water supply needs in a cost-effective manner.